 A moderate income unit's sale price or rent level may be close to the market price.
 In this case, there may be little incentive for a household to buy or rent the unit, given the administrative burden on the household to qualify for a BMR unit.
 To sell or rent the unit, the developer may further discount the price.
 In general, market rate studio, one, two and three bedroom rents are higher than the maximum moderate income rents allowed for BMR units under the AHP.
 When rents increase, as they are currently in Emeryville, BMR rent restrictions will increasingly make apartments more affordable to very low, low and moderate income households.
-The same pattern is true in ownership units; the larger the unit, the more likely it is that the market price will be higher than the maximum moderate income price allowed for BMR units under the program.
-In addition, moderate income buyers currently have difficulty competing against all-cash offers for market rate units and are more likely to apply to purchase BMR units.
+The same pattern is true in ownership units; the larger the unit, the more likely it is that the market price will be higher than the maximum moderate income buyers currently have difficulty competing against all-cash offers for market rate units and are more likely to apply to purchase BMR units.